-- Hedging Transactions You are prohibited from selling short any securities issued by BAM and BAM affiliates, as listed in Appendix B (collectively, "Brookfield Securities"), or buying or selling call or put options or other derivatives in respect of Brookfield Securities.
-You are also prohibited from entering into any other transactions which have the effect of hedging the economic value of any Brookfield Security. - Short-term Trading You may not purchase or sell Brookfield Securities with the intention of reselling or buying them back in a relatively short period of time in the expectation of a rise or fall in the market price of the securities (as opposed to purchasing or selling Brookfield Securities as part of a long-term investment program).
+- Hedging Transactions You are prohibited from selling short any securities issued by BAM and BAM affiliates3 (collectively, "Brookfield Securities"), or buying or selling call or put options or other derivatives in respect of Brookfield Securities.
+You are also prohibited from entering into any other transactions which have the effect of hedging the economic value of any Brookfield Security. - Short-term Trading You may not purchase or sell Brookfield Securities with the intention of reselling or buying them back in a relatively short period of time in the expectation of a rise or fall in the market price of the securities.
 Once purchased, a Brookfield Security must be held for at least 90 days from the date of the trade unless acquired pursuant to the exercise of rights under a stock option plan.
 Similarly, once sold, a Brookfield Security must not be repurchased for at least 90 days from the date of the trade unless acquired pursuant to a grant under an executive compensation plan. - Pledging of Securities Brookfield Securities must not be pledged as collateral for a loan unless such transactions are executed and disclosed in full compliance with all applicable regulations and have been previously approved by either the CEO or CFO of BAM (or, in the case of the securities of a Controlled Affiliate, the CEO or CFO of such affiliate), and if such officers deem appropriate, the Governance and Nominating Committee of the applicable board of directors.
-Notwithstanding the foregoing, you are permitted to place Brookfield Securities that you own which are actual common or preferred shares into a brokerage account with a reputable financial institution in which the institution lends you up to 50% of the value (commonly known as a "margin" account). - "Phantom" Stock Options Brookfield may, from time to time, establish so-called "phantom" option plans, where an individual may be eligible to receive a cash bonus based on the value of a stated number of Brookfield Securities at any specified period of time.
-No individual may exercise entitlements under a "phantom" stock option plan during a blackout period.

-"Deferred Share Units" / "Restricted Share Units" - Although Deferred Share Units and Restricted Share Units of Brookfield (collectively, "Units") are not technically securities, for reputational reasons Units are subject to all the same restrictions as Brookfield Securities.
+Notwithstanding the foregoing, you are permitted to place Brookfield Securities that you own which are actual common or preferred shares into a brokerage account with a reputable financial institution in which the institution lends you up to 50% of the value (commonly known as a "margin" account). - "Phantom" Stock Options Brookfield may, from time to time, establish "phantom" option plans, where an individual may be eligible to receive a cash bonus based on the value of a stated number of Brookfield Securities at any specified period of time.
+No individual may exercise entitlements under a "phantom" stock option plan during a blackout period unless permitted to by the CEO or CFO of BAM (or, in the case of "phantom" stock option plan of a Controlled Affiliate, the CEO or CFO of such affiliate) in accordance with this Policy. - "Deferred Share Units" / "Restricted Share Units" Although Deferred Share Units and Restricted Share Units of Brookfield (collectively, "Units") are not technically securities, for reputational reasons Units are subject to all the same restrictions as Brookfield Securities.
 Therefore, no individual may hedge against their Units, or pledge their Units as collateral for a loan without the approval of the CEO or CFO of BAM (or, in the case of the securities of a Controlled Affiliate, the CEO or CFO of such affiliate).
 Additionally, ordinarily Units are valued for cash payment on the date an individual leaves Brookfield; however, Units will not be valued for cash payment while the Brookfield entity associated with the Units is in a blackout period and will be valued as soon as practicable following the end of such blackout.